xma711/notebook/programming/python/common_knowledge/class/private_attributes/README.md

-about
+About
 ------------

-this example shows the difference between a private and public attribute in a class
+This example shows the difference between a private and public attribute in a class